wichofly/weather-app-/README.md

 # 🌦️ Weather App

-A simple React application to check the weather in cities selected.
+A React application to check the weather in cities selected.
 Users can search by city and country, and the app retrieves real-time weather data using the [OpenWeatherMap API.](https://openweathermap.org/current)

 ## 🚀 Features